-2019 Peugeot 508 SW estate: pics, specs, release date
+2019 Peugeot 508 SW estate: Pricing and specs revealed

+From the front of the car to the B-pillar, the SW is essentially the same car as the Fastback.
 Being an estate, of course, it doesn’t get quite the same rakish roofline the Fastback does, but courtesy of frameless doors and sweeping C-pillars, it has to be among the best-looking cars in this segment.
 It carries over the same striking tail lights as the Fastback, too.

 Peugeot predicts the estate will account for more than 60% of total 508 sales thanks to its added practicality, with the 530-litre boot increasing to 1,780 litres with the rear seats folded flat.